top of page

 ARCON evidence shows that oversight bodies were not dismantled—they were repurposed.
 For example, Rosfinmonitoring (Russia’s financial intelligence unit) shifted its monitoring focus from domestic corruption to "external influence," sidelining internal probes.

-Through this process, a militarized legality emerged: a system where evasion, enrichment, and impunity were formally institutionalized.
+A militarized legality emerged through this process: a system where evasion, enrichment, and impunity were formally institutionalized.

 Victimization: Unpaid Workers, Suppressed Whistleblowers, and Peripheral Collapse